Affiliate Disclosure: All links pay commissionReading Time: 39 minutes

 For first-time usage, ensure that your weight and height are set in the STRYD SMARTPHONE APP and synchronised to the STRYD pod.

-Read all this fairly carefully as setup is not as simple as pairing a new HRM.
+Read all this fairly carefully as the INITIAL setup is not as simple as pairing a new HRM for the first time.

 Quick Pairing Overview

+Legacy pairing can be easy, can be tricky.
 Pairing by ANT+ to your Garmin or by Bluetooth SMART to the app on your smartphone is generally straightforward.
-As a rule-of-thumb, pair STRYD as a FOOTPOD.
+As a rule-of-thumb, pair STRYD as a FOOTPOD not a POWER METER.

-- Polar Vantage V & M – just pair it
+- Polar Vantage V, M & Grit X – just pair it

 - Suunto SPARTAN – pair AS A FOOTPOD (from 17 October 2017)